-- 10.87 Some deliveries to the Site during the construction phase will be regarded as 'hazardous loads'.
+- 10.90 Some deliveries to the Site during the construction phase will be regarded as 'hazardous loads'.
 These include the deliveries of lithium-ion batteries, transformer oil and insulation gas.
-All applicable regulations for the movement of hazardous loads will be followed, and the appropriate documentation will be obtained. - 10.88 Whilst not hazardous, there will be abnormal loads to transport the transformers for the substation.
-An abnormal load is one where the vehicle exceeds 44 tonnes, the width is over 2.9m or the length is more than 18.65m. - 10.89 Overall, it is considered that the likely significant effect of the construction traffic on hazardous loads will be negligible and temporary.
+All applicable regulations for the movement of hazardous loads will be followed, and the appropriate documentation will be obtained.
+Handling the transportation of the lithium batteries requires adherence to the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR). - 10.91 Whilst not hazardous, there will be abnormal loads to transport the transformers for the substation.
+An abnormal load is one where the vehicle exceeds 44 tonnes, the width is over 2.9m or the length is more than 18.65m. - 10.92 Overall, it is considered that the likely significant effect of the construction traffic on hazardous loads will be negligible and temporary.